Daylight Saving Time Isn't Worth It, European Parliament Members Say - Slashdot

 I guess it should be doable to "retrain" customers to reach you at different times.
 And with easier and easier telepresence, being able to talk with a coworker is by no means tied to being in the same place at the same time anymore.
 Most of my communication is with people I never met and will most likely never meet.

-Shared schedules matter (Score:2)
+Shared schedules matter (Score:4, Interesting)

 And having fixed standard work times is just as idiotic as the idea of daylight saving...